GraemeDBlue/ha-wavespa/README.md

   <img src="images/demo-diagnostic.png" width="200" />
 </p>

+## Foreword

+Thank you to the bestway integration and various HA forum posts for pointers so I could reverese engineer this to work

 ## Required Account

 You must have an account with the Wavespa mobile app ([Android][wavespa-android]/[iOS][wavespa-ios]).
 Lay-Z-Spa app credentials will not work.
 Both apps appear to have identical feature sets.